-Colgate University offers individuals from the Xiamen University community the opportunity to participate in a uniquely designed American experience program for four weeks.
+Colgate University offers individuals from the Xiamen University community the opportunity to participate in a uniquely designed, four-week immersion program.
 In addition to discussions and trips that familiarize participants with American culture, democracy, and financial systems, the program includes a language component that allows participants to experience and familiarize themselves with the English language.

 Participants in the program do not receive academic credit from Colgate University.

-As for travel arrangements, participants are expected to pay for their own flights.
-The nearest airport to Colgate University is the Syracuse Hancock International Airport in Syracuse, NY.
+For the purposes of making travel arrangements, participants are expected to pay for their own flights.
 Colgate University will provide transportation for all programmed trips.

-The fee encompasses all expenses related to the program, including housing, meals, trips, and health insurance coverage for international participants.
+The fee includes all expenses related to the program, including housing, meals, trips, and health insurance coverage for international participants.
 Participants are responsible for incidental expenses.

 Each week, the program includes a variety of talks and discussions on American culture, government, and economics.
 Topics include: